The Pale Horse: Where Was the TV Show Filmed?

 The Pale Horse Filming Locations

 An adaptation of Agatha Christie’s eponymous novel, ‘The Pale Horse’ is a mystery drama that revolves around the life of an antique dealer Mark Easterbrook, who gets embroiled in a mysterious conspiracy involving multiple deaths.
 Starting with Jessie Davis, Mark spots a list on Davis’ body that includes his name and also notices that her hair has been pulled out.
-While pursuing the events, he finds a startling connection between the village Much Deeping, his dead first-wife Delphine, and several witches.
+While pursuing the events, he finds a startling connection between the village Much Deeping, his dead first wife Delphine, and several witches.

 Flabbergasted, Mark embarks on a mission to unravel the truth while also dealing with a heightened sense of paranoia surrounding his hair loss.
 A Leonora Lonsdale directorial, the thriller has been adapted to screen by Sarah Phelps.
 It received mixed to positive reviews and was lauded for its stunning locales.
-In case you want to know about the filming locations of ‘The Pale Horse,’ keep reading!
+If you want to know about the filming locations of ‘The Pale Horse,’ keep reading!

 The Pale Horse Filming Locations